What Is Mixed Methods Research?

 From Fragmented Workflows to AI-Powered Insight

 Mixed methods research has always promised the best of both worlds: the precision of quantitative data and the depth of qualitative stories.
-Yet in practice, it has too often delivered confusion.
-Workflows remain fragmented, data collection is messy, and analysis happens in silos.
-By the time results are cobbled together, the report is late, biased, or too superficial to matter.
+Yet in practice, too many projects fall short.
+Workflows remain fragmented, transcription and coding drag on for months, and data integration happens too late—or not at all.
+By the time a report is assembled, the insights are biased, outdated, or too superficial to guide action.

 Mixed Methods · Clean-at-Source · AI-Ready